-To date my published writing has been limited to web published short stories (textnovel.com), blog entries, one article published in a technical journal, and four short stories in an Anthology.
-I have another 8 short stories in the process of being published and five other short stories that are on the way to being published.
+To date my published writing has been limited to web published short stories (textnovel.com), blog entries, one article published in a technical journal, and thirteen short stories in anthologies, including three I published.
 Besides that I have two novels completed and in the editing phase and just launched a group writing project.

 If things had been different, I may have chosen writing as my primary career, but things weren’t different.
 I was born with dyslexia and dysgraphia, which in simple terms meant that in seventh grade I was reading at a fourth grade level and writing (penmanship and spelling) at a second.
 My parents paid to have me tutored outside of school and by the time I was in 9th grade I was an avid reader.
 The penmanship and spelling, along with what in the 1970’s was high tech – typing – were still far below grade level.

 To this day I can’t use cursive writing and my penmanship is something only a doctor, or my mother, could love.
 Check as you type spelling and grammar checkers have helped a lot, but they sill don’t help much when I correctly spell the wrong word (on instead of one).
 Thanks to the computer, I can actually write a short story and even a novel.
 Thanks of course also has to go to my very understanding editors, who probably roll their eyes at the kinds of mistakes I make.

 I’ve heard it said, and I wish I knew the exact quote and who said it first, that all great artists create from the dark times they’ve gone through and their disabilities.
 That somehow if creating is not hard work, that stirs up deep emotions, a masterpiece can not be the result.